 A lawsuit has been filed against Dole Fresh Vegetables Inc. on behalf of an Ohio woman who is in a coma stemming from a Listeria infection she developed after eating a prepackaged salad that she purchased from a grocery store.
 Prepackaged salads produced at Dole’s plant in Springfield, Ohio and sold under Dole and other brand names have been linked to an ongoing Listeria outbreak that has sickened 18 people, one of whom has died, according to the latest update from the Centers for Disease Control and Prevention (CDC).

 Al 18 people included in the outbreak have been hospitalized.
 “While, Listeria is the most virulent foodborne pathogens, this outbreak may be particularly frightening.
-So far, it has a 100% hospitalization rate,” said Elliot Olsen, a Listeria lawyer with the food safety law firm PritzkerOlsen.
+So far, it has a 100% hospitalization rate,” said Eric Hageman, a Minnesota food poisoning lawyer.

 Listeria can cause serious illness including meningitis, septicemia, pneumonia, hydrocephalus, encephalitis, seizure, stroke, coma, blindness, brain stem damage, cranial nerve palsies and cervical cord compression.
 Among pregnant women it can cause miscarriage, stillbirth, premature birth and infection of newborns.
 In addition to pregnant women, those most at risk are young children, seniors and people who have compromised immune systems.